-5 Further Information
+5. Further Information

-If an employee feels that their role requires them to handle a high level of Personal Data and they believe their knowledge requires improvement, then they should raise with their line manager or the Data Protection Officer and appropriate training will be provided.
+- 5.1 If an employee feels that their role requires them to handle a high level of Personal Data and they believe their knowledge requires improvement, then they should raise with their line manager or the Data Protection Officer and appropriate training will be provided. - 5.2 Refer to the Document Retention Procedure for guidelines on storage and retention of documents.